airdeploy/airdeploy-docs/docs/overview.md

 Flagger is the open-source implementation of the feature flagging(feature gating, feature toggles) concept.
 It works both in the browser and on the server.

-#### Client libraries:
-- Nodejs
-- React
-- Java
-- Python
-- Ruby
-- Go

 ## Features
-- Blazing fast does not require a backend call to decide what flag to show
+- Blazing fast, requires only one backend call to decide what flag to show
 - Highly customizable
 - Sampling(canary release) and multivariate A/B testing with custom filters
 - Auto-updatable configuration(via SSE)